supermacro/neverthrow/README.md

 const asyncRes2 = asyncRes.map((user: User) => user.name) // asyncRes2 is a `ResultAsync<string, Error>`

 // A ResultAsync acts exactly like a Promise<Result>
-// It can be transformed back into a Result just like a Promise would, using await or .then() const res = await asyncRes
+// It can be transformed back into a Result just like a Promise would:

+// using await
+const res = await asyncRes
 // res is a Result<string, Error>
 if (res.isErr()) {